JayMehta1369/Maxwell-Fish-Eye-Lens/README.md

 # Maxwell-Fish-Eye-Lens
-Maxwell Fish Eye Lens mapping to Luneburg Lens in the Quantum mechanical framework
+Quantization of Maxwell Fish Eye Lens and generating a conformal mapping to Luneburg Lens in the Quantum mechanical framework